naomibuell/DATA607_Project3/README.md

 ### Required Packages

-This project utilizes several R packages, including: - dplyr - tidyverse - readr - janitor
+This project utilizes several R packages, including:

+-   dplyr
+-   tidyverse
+-   readr

 Ensure that these packages are installed and loaded before running the code.